 FMCG trend 2: Health is an important consumer preference

 Seemingly healthier low-sodium, reduced fat, and sugar-free products have been available for decades.
-However, other options that used to be found only in specialty health food stores have made their way into “normal” supermarkets as consumers want food and beverages that they believe will so less harm or actively improve their health, day-to-day performance, and general well-being.
+However, other options that used to be found only in speciality health food stores have made their way into “normal” supermarkets as consumers want food and beverages that they believe will do less harm or actively improve their health, day-to-day performance, and general well-being.
 Products such as plant-based protein milk alternatives (like soy or almond drinks), lab-grown “cultured meat,” and alcohol-free “mocktails” are gaining wider acceptance and availability.
 Allergen-free products are also becoming more popular amongst those who don’t have allergies.
 For example, whereas in the past products such as gluten-free baked goods and beers appealed almost exclusively to those suffering from celiac disease, consumers who don’t suffer from a gluten allergy are gradually adopting these due to the perceived health benefits of a gluten-free diet.

 FMCG trend 3: Consumers are environmentally aware

 Consumers are becoming more conscious of the negative impact of FMCG production and its byproducts.
-Products labeled as “organic” and “local” have broadening appeal as does the adoption of more plant-based foods.
+Products labelled as “organic” and “local” have broadening appeal as does the adoption of more plant-based foods.
 Consumers who still choose meat, dairy, poultry, fish, etc. can also choose products that are “antibiotic-free,” “grass-fed,” “free range,” etc. And it’s not just the product itself, but how the product is packaged that will impact consumer choices as more and more consumers opt for plastic-free solutions.
 Messaging around sustainable improvements will help consumers make choices that are ethical ones that positively impact animal welfare, sustainability, and the environment as well as their individual health.

 FMCG trend 4: Consumers want an experience